ParfenovVS/personal-website/content/about.md

 ### DevOps

-Technologies I use or have experience to setup mobile CI/CD:
+Technologies I use or have an experience to setup mobile CI/CD:
 - Ansible
 - Github Actions
 - Gitlab Pipelines